funkyt/CppFromPython/lectures/slides.0-0.md

 * GitHub.com (for saving and submitting your work)
  - NOTE: publicly visible!
 * Repl.it (online IDE, includes Clang v7)
+ - Everything runs in the browser
+ - Nothing to install locally

 --

-You may, if you prefer, use your own tools, but:
+You may use your own tools, but:
 * Responsible for installation yourself
 * Won't be able to provide support
 * Compilers may differ in